Asymptotic Properties for Bayesian Neural Network in Besov Space: Main results

 in $P_{f_0}^{(n)}$-probability as $n\rightarrow \infty$ for any $M_n \rightarrow \infty$. \end{theorem}

 \begin{proof} See appendix \ref{subsec:proof_shrinkage}. \end{proof}

-Note that condition (\ref{cond:shr_spike}) is a continuous approximation for the spike part of the (\ref{eqn:sparse_prior}).
+Note that condition (\ref{cond:shr_spike}) is a continuous approximation for the spike part of (\ref{eqn:sparse_prior}).
 The next condition (\ref{cond:shr_tail}) means that the prior should have enough thick tail to sample true function.
-The last condition (\ref{cond:shr_support}) restricts the thickness of the tail to prevent function divergent.
+The last condition (\ref{cond:shr_support}) restricts the thickness of the tail to prevent a function from being divergent.

 Unlike the other priors, the shrinkage prior is relatively straightforward to implement.
 For example, to implement the model in \autoref{thm:main}, one can consider the MCMC algorithm \citep{sun2022learning} which combines Gibbs sampler, the Metropolis-Hastings algorithm, and the SGHMC algorithm.
-Shrinkage prior avoids the posterior computation with varying dimensions, and enables feasible computation.
+The shrinkage prior avoids the posterior computation with varying dimensions, and enables feasible computation.

+Note that the conditions are sufficient conditions for the neural network model necessary to estimate the function in the worst case.
+In other words, we may infer true function $f_0$ sufficiently even for a prior distribution that satisfies only some conditions.